Savannah and Atlanta 750: Revenue service on the FEC and S&A (1910–1962)

 Upon arrival of the S&A, No. 80 was renumbered to 750, its firebox was converted from burning oil to burning coal, and was repainted to have a closer resemblance to a typical Southeastern American passenger locomotive.
 The S&A reassigned the No. 750 to haul passengers between Savannah and Camak in Georgia.
 It also often interchanged with the Central of Georgia Railway, so the passengers would reach Atlanta.
 This practice, however, slowly became less common for the No. 750, as the S&A added diesel locomotives to their fleet.

-In 1952, the 750 was retired from revenue service, altogether.
-After a subsequent period of storage, the S&A’s president, Charles E. Gay, authorized to donate No. 750 to the Atlanta chapter of the National Railway Historical Society (NRHS).
+In 1948 the locomotive was retired and placed into storage.
+The following year, the No. 750 was restored to operating condition, during which it received a new tender and other parts from an ex-New York, Ontario and Western Railway Y-Series 4-8-2 that the S&A had bought in 1945, which was subsequently scrapped.
+The locomotive was kept to one side as a “pet” of the president of the S&A, Charles E. Gay.
+During this time it operated in maintenance of way service.
+While the locomotive was pulling a weed spraying train, it hit an automobile at a grade crossing and as a result it had its boiler tube pilot replaced with a “reinforced” one.
+In 1962, the 750 was retired from revenue service and it was donated to the Atlanta Chapter of the National Railway Historical Society (NRHS).